 Acknowledgments

 We thank Kensei Kikuchi, XYZ for helping during the sampling of termites, and Dr. Thomas Bourguignon for providing experimental spaces.
-This study is supported by a JSPS (Japan Society for the Promotion of Science) Research Fellowship for Young Scientists CPD (Cross-border Post Doctorate) (20J00660) to N.M., a Grant-in-Aid for Early-Career Scientists (21K15168) to N.M., IPSF fellowship from OIST to N.M., and USDA National Institute of Food and Agriculture, Hatch projects number 7007938.
+This study is supported by a JSPS (Japan Society for the Promotion of Science) Research Fellowship for Young Scientists CPD (Cross-border Post Doctorate) (20J00660) to N.M., a Grant-in-Aid for Early-Career Scientists (21K15168) to N.M., a Grant-in-Aid for Scientific Research B (22H02680) to T.K., IPSF fellowship from OIST to N.M., and USDA National Institute of Food and Agriculture, Hatch projects number 7007938.

 References